lunarway/learning-materials/README.md

 # Learning materials

-This repository contains learning materials, that are relevant for new engineers at Lunar.
+This repository contains learning materials, that are relevant for engineers at Lunar.

 ## Content